 Stages

-How does the last 4 stage of lung cancer manifest?
+How does the last stage 4 of lung cancer manifest?

 The patient develops the following symptoms: